 Here at CENTURY 21 AAA North, we believe real estate is a people business.
 We also believe that all of our clients deserve to have the absolute best experience.
 Buying or selling your home should be an exciting time, and at CENTURY 21 AAA North, we are dedicated to making every step of the process easy for you and yours.

-Welcome to our More Info page, where you will find more information about our company (sometimes in the form of infographics), how-to guides, reasons why you should hire a CENTURY 21 AAA North Realtor®, and much much more.
+Welcome to our More Info page, where we have compiled more information about our Metro Detroit real estate company and the real estate industry as a whole.
+On this page you will find real estate infographics, financing/mortgage infographics, how-to guides, reasons why you should hire a CENTURY 21 AAA North Realtor®, and much much more.

 The 6 Most Important Tips For Homebuyers

 #1 Before you begin house hunting, get pre-approved for a mortgage

 #2 Come up with a realistic idea of what you want in terms of house size, neighborhood, amenities, etc.

 #3 Let your real estate agent handle all communication with sellers.

 #4 Include important contingencies, especially financing and property inspections, with your offer.